VictorGaiva/rabbitmq-stream/guides/tutorial/consuming.md

 end
 ```

-You can subscribe to messages from a stream with:
+You can consume messages from a stream with:

 ```elixir
 {:ok, _subscription_id} = MyApp.MyConnection.subscribe("stream-01", self(), :next, 999)